iPTF16geu through the lens of thermonuclear explosion models: Models

 \subsection{Pure deflagrations}

-Pure deflagration models of Chandrasekhar mass ($M_{\textrm{Ch}}$) C/O WDs are presented by \cite{Lach2022def}.
-These models test a number of ignition parameters, including the WD central density, metallicity, and location of ignition.
-The hydrodynamic simulations are carried out using the \textsc{leafs} code \citep{LEAFS} and synthetic observables are calculated using \textsc{artis}.
-Pure deflagrations produce small $^{56}$Ni masses and fail to reproduce observations of normal SNe~Ia, but have shown promise for the fainter SNe~Iax class (e.g., \citealt{fink--14}).
+Pure deflagration models of Chandrasekhar mass ($M_{\textrm{Ch}}$) C/O WDs are presented by \cite{fink--14}.
+These models are parameterized by the number of sparks used to ignite the deflagration phase.
+The hydrodynamic simulations are carried out in three dimensions with the finite volume hydrodynamics code \textsc{leafs} \citep{LEAFS} and synthetic observables are calculated using time-dependent three-dimensional Monte Carlo radiative transfer simulations with the\textsc{artis} code.
+Pure deflagrations produce small $^{56}$Ni masses and fail to reproduce observations of normal SNe~Ia, but have shown promise for the fainter SNe~Iax class.
 Although generally not suitable for normal SNe~Ia, we include pure deflagrations within our analysis due to the high levels of mixing predicted.
 This results in a significantly different distribution of iron-group elements than expected for normal SNe~Ia and therefore serves as a useful reference point for the impact on the UV.
-Here we include the updated N5def pure deflagration model from \cite{Lach2022def}, which synthesizes 0.136 $M_{\odot}$ of $^{56}$Ni.
+Here we include the N150def pure deflagration model from \cite{fink--14}, which synthesizes 0.378 $M_{\odot}$ of $^{56}$Ni.